camunda/camunda-docs-static/get-started/content/dmn/install.md

 Make sure you have the following set of tools installed:

-* Java JDK 1.7+,
+* Java JDK 1.8+,
 * Apache Maven (optional, if not installed you can use embedded Maven inside Eclipse.)
-* A modern web browser (recent Firefox, Chrome, Microsoft Edge or Internet Explorer 11 will work fine)
+* A modern web browser (recent Firefox, Chrome or Microsoft Edge will work fine)
 * Eclipse integrated development environment (IDE)